Nkatha004/vue-task-manager/README.md

 This part of my introductory to vue JS.

-This is a task managing app that allows a user to add tasks and update them.
+This is a task managing app that allows a user to add tasks, delete them and update the reminder.
+The tasks that the users have set a reminder have a green border to them.
 The tasks are however not persisted as there is no backend, they are just managed on the UI.

 The developed app: